13 Best Islands Of Sardinia Totally Worth Visiting

 Malu Entu Island

 This is one of the most interesting islands of Sardinia!
-Known in Italian as Mal di Ventre – literally “belly ache” – its name in Sardinia is actually translated into “bad wind” and is a reference to the sudden changes in the weather and the winds.
-The island is part of the Protected Marine Area of Sinis and highly protected.
+Known in Italian as Mal di Ventre – literally “belly ache” – its name in Sardinian means “bad wind” and is a reference to the sudden changes in the weather and the winds.

-Malu Entu island was at the center of attention in local and national media in the past, when the Partito Paris, guided by Doddore Meloni, claimed its independence, adopting a new monetary system, giving it its own government, and aiming at becoming an independent state fully recognized by the United Nations.
-With the death of Doddore Meloni in 2017, the project has been abandoned.
+Malu Entu island was at the center of attention in local and national media in the past, when the Partito Paris, guided by Doddore Meloni, claimed its independence.
+He adopted a new monetary system, gave it its own government, and aimed at becoming an independent state fully recognized by the United Nations.

 Isola dei Cavoli

-Located in southern Sardinia, opposite Capo Carbonara and less than one kilometer away from it, Isola dei Cavoli is a small granite island perfect for a day trip from the lovely Villasimius.
-Though the Italian name translates into English as “cabbage island” and is a reference to the presence of wild cabbage plants on the island, its Sardinian name is “cavuru” – crab and is a reference to the shape.
+Though the Italian name translates into English as “cabbage island” and is apparently a reference to the presence of wild cabbage plants on the island, its Sardinian name is “cavuru” – crab and is a reference to the shape.

-Nobody lives on this 43 hectares large island, which is part of the Protected Marine Area of Capo Carbonara.
-You can visit it on boat trips departing from either Villasimius or Costa Rei, and you can dock in certain points to be able to see Pinuccio Sciola’s statue of the Virgin of the Sea (which was placed underwater in the late 1970s), the lighthouse (which incorporated a 1591 Spanish Tower) and the thriving marine life – this is one of the best diving spots in Sardinia.
+You can visit it on boat trips departing from either Villasimius or Costa Rei.
+You can dock in certain points to be able to see Pinuccio Sciola’s statue of the Virgin of the Sea (which was placed underwater in the late 1970s).

 Serpentara island